cyberphone/doc/payments/review-secure-payment-confirmation.md

 Why is that?
 The participant list in https://www.w3.org/2021/07/26-wpwg-spc-minutes only shows names of people representing organizations that depend on tying ("lock-in") merchants to their own unique checkout solutions or payment networks.

 There are no representatives for *merchants*, *consumers*, or *banks* to find, not to mention *independent* technologists and thinkers.

+This situation is IMO highly unsatisfactory for an organization that calls itself WORLD Wide Web Consortium.

 ## SPC Downsides at a Glance:
 SPC is inspired by 3D Secure which was designed *before* users had access to